Are mountain homes only for the physically fit? Of course not.

 This is appreciated by anyone trying to open the door with their arms full.

-Also, small children and those with arthritis can manipulate a lever more easily
+Small children and those with arthritis can manipulate a lever more easily

 than a knob.